quilix/fast-notes/linux-sound-architecture.md

 Explains why you need a DAC.
 Jitter and filering are also explained.

+### How USB-C headphones work?

+Interesting information about USB Audio.

 ### Audio on Linux: The End of a Golden Age?
 [10]

 3:48 Starts with the history of sound